-Your Landing Page Converts at 1.8%.
+Your Practice Website Converts at 1.8%.
 Here's What's Missing.

 Top performers in the same industry convert at 3-4%.
-The gap isn't traffic or design — it's five specific elements that most small business pages get wrong.
+The gap isn't traffic or design — it's five specific elements that most practice websites get wrong.

-An architecture firm running LinkedIn ads to a landing page was converting at 1.4%.
-Their page looked professional — clean design, portfolio showcase, contact form.
+A med spa running Instagram ads to a consult booking page was converting at 1.4%.
+Their page looked professional — clean design, treatment showcase, booking form.
 But professional isn’t the same as persuasive, and the page was bleeding money.
-At $8 per click and 500 monthly visitors, they were spending $4,000/month to generate 7 inquiries.
+At $8 per click and 500 monthly visitors, they were spending $4,000/month to generate 7 consult inquiries.
 Half of those went nowhere.

 After restructuring the page around five specific conversion elements, the rate jumped to 3.8% — a 171% improvement.
-Same traffic, same budget, same service.
+Same traffic, same budget, same services.
 The only thing that changed was the page itself.

 What separates a 1.8% page from a 3.5% page?